-While PSTA is pleased to offer so many exciting new programs and projects there are challenges as we look beyond Fiscal 2023.
-Going forward PSTA needs to focus on fiscal sustainability in a post pandemic world as the one-time COVID 19 relief funds will be exhausted.
+While PSTA is pleased to offer so many exciting new programs and projects there are challenges as we look beyond Fiscal Year 2024.
+On a long-term strategic basis, PSTA is focusing on fiscal sustainability as the one-time COVID-19 relief funds will soon be exhausted as well as meeting the challenge of inflation.
 Additional partnerships and recurring sustainable funding sources will be needed in the future as we improve our service to the community.

-I look forward to new partnerships, new innovations, and to present the present the FY 2023 Proposed Budget and the Five - Year Capital Improvement Program that reflects PSTA's mission, the strategic Sustainability Plan, and goals.
+I look forward to new partnerships, new innovations, and to present the FY 2024 Proposed Budget and the Five - Year Capital Improvement Program that reflects PSTA's mission, the Strategic Sustainability Plan, and goals.

-FY 2023 BUDGET SUMMARY
+FY 2024 BUDGET SUMMARY